igezehei/Tesfa/README.md

 Project Tesfa is a collection of personal projects listed below:

-Fault Tolerance Injection Framework:  This project will use the Chaos Monkey and create faults to  measure the fragility of web applications.
+Fault Tolerance Framework:  This project will use the Chaos Monkey and measure the fragility of web applications.

 Locate the HandyMan: This platform enables homeowners to find fast and efficient services whenever they need a Handy Man or a Contractor.